 I’ve yet to meet a guinea pig that didn’t love fresh dandelions from the yard.
 Dandelions are cheap and contain many nutrients.
 They are a high source of calcium, so feed them in moderation to adult guinea pigs.

 Be sure to pick your dandelions from your yard or another safe place that you know is pesticide-free.
-Guinea pigs can eat the entire dandelion plant, from the leaves and stems to the bright yellow flowers.
+Guinea pigs can eat the entire dandelion plant, from the leaves and stem to the bright yellow flowers.

 8. Fresh Grass or Wheatgrass